InnerSourceCommons/innersourcecommons.org/content/community/_index.md

     <div class="row align-items-center">
       <div class="col-md-6 order-2 order-md-1">
         <p class="section-title h2">Board & Governance</p>
         <p>The InnerSource Commons Foundation is registered as a 501(c)3 non-profit organization in the US, and service on the Board is one way the community can deepen their commitment to InnerSource.
-Find out more about the Board in the About Us section.
         </p>
         <a href="/about/board/" class="btn-link">Learn more about the ISC Board <i class="ti-arrow-right"></i></a>
       </div>